0x199/PKGi-Server-PHP/README.md

 # PKGi-Server-PHP
 Useful class to make your own PKGi server without a database.
+If you do use a database you can easily integrate it with the `addHomebrew` function.

 See packages.php for an example.